 Self-hosted

 Both Joplin and Standard Notes have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Joplin significantly outpaces Standard Notes in community adoption with 55,282 stars compared to 6,516 stars on GitHub.
+Joplin significantly outpaces Standard Notes in community adoption with 56,009 stars compared to 6,591 stars on GitHub.
 This 8.5x difference suggests Joplin has a much larger and more active community.
-In terms of developer contributions, Joplin has 6,151 forks, indicating strong developer engagement.
+In terms of developer contributions, Joplin has 6,237 forks, indicating strong developer engagement.

-Both projects show recent activity, with Joplin last updated 1 day ago and Standard Notes 13 days ago.
+Both projects show recent activity, with Joplin last updated 9 hours ago and Standard Notes 1 day ago.

-Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, SCSS, C, Objective-C, Java, Ruby, Swift, Kotlin, MATLAB.
+Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, SCSS, C, Objective-C, Java, Swift, Ruby, Kotlin, MATLAB.
 However, they differ in their additional technology choices: Joplin uses Python, Rust, C++.

-Both projects started around the same time, with Joplin beginning 9 years ago and Standard Notes 10 years ago.
+Both projects started around the same time, with Joplin beginning 10 years ago and Standard Notes 10 years ago.

 Standard Notes is licensed under AGPL-3.0, while Joplin's license terms are not publicly specified.